starkware-libs/starknet-staking/docs/spec.md

 ) -> Amount
 ```
 #### description <!-- omit from toc -->
-Update rewards and transfer them to the reward address.
+Transfer unclaimed rewards of the given staker to its reward address.
 Return the amount of tokens transferred to the reward address.
 #### emits <!-- omit from toc -->
 1. [Staker Reward Claimed](#staker-reward-claimed)